byu-cce270/content/docs/unit2/0_intro_python_variables/into_var_read.md

 ## Getting started with Python (Using Google Colab)

+Google Colab is a cloud-based coding network that allows us to code using Python without downloading any software to our computers.

 Put instructions on how to use Colab

 # Pre Class Reading Assignment